 Imagine waking up one day to a world with no color.
-It’s almost hard to fathom life without color.
-You don’t realize the impact color has on your life until you stop to really think about it.
+It’s almost hard to fathom life without colors and their meanings.
+You don’t realize the impact color schemes have on your life until you stop to really think about it.
 The different colors we see every day give meaning to each object.
 Besides identifying everyday objects, colors can also elicit certain emotions and behaviors.
 Generally, we associate colors with art.
 But, in fact, there is a whole scientific and psychological aspect to the meanings of color.
 Let’s dig a little deeper into color symbolism and our relationship to different colors.

 What Is the Science Behind Color?

 The meanings of color stem from millions of years of biological conditioning, cultural and societal evolution, and individual psychological effects.
 From a biological aspect, humans have created certain associations between colors and objects or emotions.
 For example, you associate red with fire and warmth or blue with water and cold.
 Another example is how you are naturally drawn to red and orange fruits over green fruit because biologically, those colors indicate ripeness and sweetness.
 These associations have been deeply embedded in the human brain for millions of years.

 Color symbolism and associations have also been established from a cultural and societal standpoint, either historically or even recently.
 In Western culture, for example, you associate the color pink with girls and blue with boys.
 As societies and cultures shift over time, so can the meaning and impact of colors.
 Perhaps a decade from now, we will no longer associate pink with girls and blue with boys.

 Of course, your personal experiences and preferences may overrule the biological and societal tendencies of color meanings and associations.
 In fact, the interpretation of colors can be subjective and vary greatly from person to person.
 With that said, colors and emotions are so closely interconnected.
 It’s important to understand the psychological effects of colors, especially when faced with a design decision to choose colors.